acallejasp/fdsw-github/site/content/docs/5.3/forms/overview.md

 ## Overview

-Bootstrap's form controls expand on [our Rebooted form styles]({{< docsref "/content/reboot#forms" >}}) with classes.
+Bootstrap's form controls experienciaand on [our Rebooted form styles]({{< docsref "/content/reboot#forms" >}}) with classes.
 Use these classes to opt into their customized displays for a more consistent rendering across browsers and devices.

 Be sure to use an appropriate `type` attribute on all inputs (e.g., `email` for email address or `number` for numerical information) to take advantage of newer input controls like email verification, number selection, and more.